 Year Average Person Days of Professional Training Target Met (Y/N) Variance Met (Y/N)

 2023 5.8 Y n/a

 2022 6.4 Υ n/a

-2021 5.4 Υ n/a
+2021 5.4 Y n/a

 2020 5.4 Y n/a

 2019 9.8 Υ n/a

-2023: This indicator was met for 2023 and is also higher than 2022.
+2023: This indicator was met for 2023 and is also lower than 2022 due to having less members on staff.
 Planning staff and contractor principles participated in a wide range of training including Corporate Resource Management Standards (Big/Tall Tree, Bear Dens, Riparian, etc.).
 Staff Forest Professionals also report on a minimum annual target (30hrs) of Continuous Professional Development to the FPBC.
 This result is a conservative estimate of training as not all information is entered into the training database.

 Tsawak-qin Forestry provides numerous training and skill development opportunities for employees and contractors under the existing Environmental Management System, Safety System and the Sustainable Forest Management Plan.
-In addition, there are some training courses that are legally required such as Transportation of Dangerous Goods, Blasting, Crew Boat Operator, First Aid. etc.
+In addition, there are some training courses that are legally required such as Transportation of Dangerous Goods, Blasting, Crew Boat Operator, First Aid, etc.

-File: S:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc Revised: Page 72 of 97
+File: F:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc Revised: Page 72 of 97